mobilecoinofficial/grapevine/README.md

 ### Message expiry

-To ensure that messages leave the broker after some time, messages enter the broker's storage with an approximate timestamp, and when a certain expiry period has passed, they are deleted in the enclave.
+To ensure that messages leave the bus after some time, messages enter the broker's storage with an approximate timestamp, and when a certain expiry period has passed, they are deleted in the enclave.
 This expiry period is a command-line argument to the broker.